-Filing Status Lines 4 through 7 -
+Boxes 4 through 7 - Filing Status

 Use this section to determine your filing status.
-Check the correct box (4 through 7) on the front of Form 140ET.
+Check the correct box (4 through 7) on the Form 140ET.

-Line 4 - Married Filing Joint Claim
+Box 4 - Married Filing Joint Claim

-You may file a joint claim if you were married as of December 31, 2012.
-You may also file a joint claim if your spouse died in 2012 and you did not remarry in 2012.
+You may file a joint claim if you were married as of December 31, 2016.
+You may also file a joint claim if your spouse died in 2016 and you did not remarry in 2016.

-Line 5 - Head of Household
+Box 5 - Head of Household

-You may use the head of household status, only if one of the following applies.
+You may use the head of household status, only if one of the following applies:

-- You qualify to file as head of household for federal income tax purposes. - You qualify to file as a qualifying widow or widower for federal income tax purposes.
+- you qualify to file as head of household for federal income tax purposes; or - you qualify to file as a qualifying widow or widower for federal income tax purposes.